-- 1. Planning permission for development proposals affecting trees will only be granted where existing high value trees are retained and protected, along with other trees and landscaping where possible. - 2.
-Consideration will be given to the management and maintenance of retained trees, new trees and planting as part of the assessment of planning applications and any losses will be mitigated by additional planting where ever possible. - 3.
+- 1. Planning permission for development proposals affecting trees will only be granted where existing high value trees are retained and protected, along with other trees and landscaping where possible. - Consideration will be given to the management and maintenance of retained trees, new trees and planting as part of the assessment of planning applications and any losses will be mitigated by additional planting where ever possible. - 3.
 Planning permission for development involving the cutting down, topping, lopping or uprooting of any tree protected by a Tree Preservation Order will only be granted where, in the opinion of the City Council, it is necessary for valid arboricultural reasons, or for the satisfactory development of the site.
 Where such consent is granted, replacement tree planting will be required to offset loss of visual and natural amenity. - 4.
-Development resulting in the loss or deterioration of Ancient Woodland and the loss of aged or veteran trees found outside Ancient Woodland will be refused unless the need for, and benefits of, the development in that location clearly outweigh the loss.
+Development resulting in the loss or deterioration of Ancient Woodland and the loss of aged or veteran trees found outside Ancient Woodland will be refused unless the need for, and benefits of, the development in that location clearly outweigh the loss irreplaceable habitats (such as ancient woodland and ancient or veteran trees) will be refused, unless there are wholly exceptional reasons and a suitable compensation strategy exists.

 - 5.46 The City Council recognises the importance of trees in the City in improving air quality, by acting as filters to pollution, the mitigating effect they have on climate change and also their contribution to biodiversity amenity, townscape and flood risk management whilst also adding a sense of place to the City centre, neighbourhoods and parks.
-These benefits all help to improve health and wellbeing and in turn improve quality of life. - 5.47 Developers should carry out tree surveys of development sites at an early stage to ensure that existing trees are identified and taken into account in the layout and design of the proposal. - 5.48 Where trees are agreed to be removed to facilitate construction and development replacements at agreed minimum ratio of 1:1 (on Council owned and managed land the ratio shall be a minimum of 2:1) shall be planted in accordance with the aims of the Urban Forest Strategy (2013) and the SPG Trees on Development Sites (updated 2012).
+These benefits all help to improve health and wellbeing and in turn improve quality of life. - 5.46a Development resulting in the loss or deterioration of ancient woodland and ancient or veteran trees will not be supported unless there are wholly exceptional reasons and the scheme is supported by an agreed suitable compensation strategy.
+In these unusual circumstances, the public benefit would have to clearly outweigh the loss or deterioration of such trees for example in infrastructure projects (including for instance nationally significant infrastructure projects, orders under the Transport and Works Act and hybrid bills). - 5.47 Developers should carry out tree surveys of development sites at an early stage to ensure that existing trees are identified and taken into account in the layout and design of the proposal. - 5.48 Where trees are agreed to be removed to facilitate construction and development replacements at agreed minimum ratio of 1:1 (on Council owned and managed land the ratio shall be a minimum of 2:1) shall be planted in accordance with the aims of the Urban Forest Strategy (2013) and the SPG Trees on Development Sites (updated 2012).